keitazoumana/DataStreamingClient_Model_Training/README.md

 ## Main Concepts Covered
 After completing this repository, you will be able to understand the following concepts:
 - Provision an [AWS EC2](https://aws.amazon.com/fr/ec2/) and running the training of a [BERT](https://huggingface.co/docs/transformers/model_doc/bert) model  with [CML](https://cml.dev/)
-- Apply DagsHub Streaming Client to improve your training process.
+- Apply DagsHub Direct Data Access to improve your training process.
 - Implement a Github actions pipeline using the previous instance.
 - Automatically log your models metrics with [MLFlow](https://mlflow.org/).
 - Compare the model performance with MLflow Experiment.